 Forum, the Honors College Mission Course

-The Honors College Forum is a truly interdisciplinary mission course focused on tackling global issues through social innovation while teaching students how to transform their ideas into action.
+The Honors College Forum is a truly interdisciplinary mission course focused on tackling global issues through social impact while teaching students how to transform their ideas into action.
 Through the Forum, students develop traits and non-cognitive skills—such as critical thinking, problem solving, social interaction, persistence, creativity, introspection, and more—that will help them contribute meaningfully to society and succeed in life.

 Past Forum Speakers